atsign-foundation/at_protocol/decisions/2024-09-format-and-lint-tooling.md

 - ### Option 2

+Pymarkdownlnt for markdown, since this is what we use for GitHub actions.

+You can install it from pypi with pip, or simply use `uvx pymarkdownlnt`.

 ## Proposal Summary

 Proposed a list of formatters for the team to use for various languages.